Hackndo/en.hackndo.github.io/_posts/2019-03-30-unconstrained-delegation.md

 [![Protocol transition](/assets/uploads/2020/04/protocol_transition.png)](/assets/uploads/2020/04/protocol_transition.png)

-In the first case, the **TRUSTED_FOR_DELEGATION** flag is set on the account, and the service can only relay kerberos authentication.
+In the first case, no specific flag is set on the account, and the service can only relay kerberos authentication.
 It cannot use the S4U2Self extension to create a ticket out of nowhere.

 In the second case, the **TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION** flag is set.
 If this is the case, then the service with this flag **can pretend to be anyone** when accessing services in its list via the **S4U2Self** extension.